rsweetland/next-llm-supastarter/README.md

 ## Database Migrations
 When your schema changes:
-* run `npm run db:generate`
+* Run `pnpm db:generate` to generate Drizzle migrations
-* look in `drizzle` folder for the newly generated sql file
+* Look in `drizzle/` folder for the newly generated SQL file
-* manually apply the sql to your database
+* Manually apply the SQL to your database

+Additional database commands:
+* `pnpm db:push` - Push schema changes directly to database
+* `pnpm db:reset` - Reset database and push schema
+* `pnpm db:seed` - Seed database with initial data
+* `pnpm db:reset-seed` - Reset database and seed with initial data

-It's simple and durable way to operate on your production and dev database.
+This is a simple and durable way to operate on your production and dev database.

 ## UI
 This template comes with the default shadcn/ui style initialized.
 If you instead want other ui.shadcn styles, delete `components.json` and [re-install shadcn/ui](https://ui.shadcn.com/docs/installation/next)